Yangxiaohucao/leapdev-nextjs-take-home/README.md

 Answer:I have chose shadcn/ui because it's fast to overwrite and build UI and very customizable and its based on Tailwind CSS

 2. Implement dark mode that includes a switcher to go back to light mode.
+I have used next-themes for the theme provider

 3. Deleting a book displays a JavaScript alert.
 Replace this with modern UX.
 I have replaced javascript with alert diglog using shadcn/ui